 Reconciliation and Indigenous Issues

-Reconciliation is aimed at building stronger relationships with Indigenous women within the Women’s Centre, with Indigenous partners in the community, and also to identify any barriers to participation in the Centre (including volunteering).
+Our Reconciliation work is focused on building stronger relationships with Indigenous women within the Women’s Centre and with Indigenous partners in the community, and on identifying any barriers to participation in the Centre, including volunteering.
 The Women’s Centre holds space for individuals to learn about Truth and Reconciliation, to gain knowledge on Indigenous issues, and also how to move forward in being an ally to Indigenous women.

 Awareness Into Action